neoforged/Documentation/docs/gui/screens.md

 ### Initialization

 Once a screen has been initialized, the `#init` method is called.
-The `#init` method sets the initial settings inside the screen from the `ItemRenderer` and `Minecraft` instance to the relative width and height as scaled by the game.
+The `#init` method sets the initial settings inside the screen from the `Minecraft` instance to the relative width and height as scaled by the game.
 Any setup such as adding widgets or precomputing relative coordinates should be done in this method.
 If the game window is resized, the screen will be reinitialized by calling the `#init` method.

 There are three ways to add a widget to a screen, each serving a separate purpose: